FAQ Intugo

 • December 25th

-In addition: Festive days appointed by Federal Labor Law, December 1st every 6 years and those established by Federal and Local Electoral Authority for the celebration of ordinary election
+In addition: Festive days appointed by Federal Labor Law, December 1st every 6 years and those established by Federal and Local Electoral Authority for the celebration of ordinary election.

-Employee Holiday Rights and Benefits
+Employee Holiday Rights and Benefits.

-If the employees need to take the American holidays in place of the Mexican holidays, our HR department will proceed in signing off an agreement with every employee as part of their hiring process.
+For instance, if the employees need to take the American holidays in place of the Mexican holidays, our HR department will proceed in signing off an agreement with every employee as part of their hiring process.
 This agreement states that they will be taking off other days instead of those listed as Mexican Holidays.

 The employee must have at least the same number of holidays as Mexican holidays in the corresponding year, typically 7.
 The employee may be required to work on a holiday, which will be considered a “worked holiday” for payroll purposes.
 Worked holidays receive double pay.